jocelynmallon/zshmarks/README.md

 Commands/Usage:
 ------

-* jump - used to 'jump' (cd) to the given bookmark directory.
-If the bookmark directory contains a 'setenv-source-me.sh' file, it will check to see if it's already been sourced, and source the file if necessary.
+* jump - used to 'jump' (cd) to the given bookmark directory. ~~If the bookmark directory contains a 'setenv-source-me.sh' file, it will check to see if it's already been sourced, and source the file if necessary.~~ This has been deprecated for security and simplicity.
+If users need this functionality, the zsh plugin ['autoenv'](https://github.com/horosgrisa/autoenv) is a good choice.

         jump 'foo'